 *) The three graphics above: Courtesy of Brüel & Kjær – Technical Review.

-To calculate the frequencies of the axial, oblique und tangential modes, use the following formula:
+To calculate the frequencies of the axial, oblique and tangential modes, use the following equation:

 f = Frequency of the mode in Hz

 c = Speed of sound 343 m/s at 20 °C (68 °F)